castep-docs/workshop/docs/workshop/05_phonon.md

 [^1]: installed in the castep-serial apptainer.

-## C. Phonon dispersion using interpolation in NaH
+## C.I Phonon dispersion using interpolation in NaH

 From $\Gamma$ point only calculations we now explore the whole of the Brillouin zone of phonon wavevectors.
 Our example is the rocksalt-structured hydride, NaH which should run quickly enough to return results in a few minutes.
 Based on previous exercises, lectures and the user manual, you should be able to set up and run a DFPT phonon dispersion calculation and display a well converged set of dispersion curves.
 A starting point for your `.cell` file is: